sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 Windows Store apps are at the center of the Windows 10 experience.
 They are Windows universal apps, so you can build apps for desktops, tablets, or phones that run Windows 10.
 As an OEM, you can provide an engaging customer experience and increase brand loyalty by providing a great set of value-added software and services along with the high-quality hardware that you build.

 For more information please refer to [Windows Store Program 2016 Guide - 2016 Final Clean](https://myoem.microsoft.com/oem/myoem/en/topics/Licensing/roylicres/ost2016/Pages/DP-WindowsStoreOEMProgramGuide2016FinalCL.aspx) and [Apps and Store Windows Engineering Guide (WEG)](https://myoem.microsoft.com/oem/myoem/en/topics/Licensing/roylicres/ost2016/Pages/DP-WinEngnrngGdAppsStore.aspx)

-**Important: The key below must be set in Audit mode, if you have completed section 4.2.3 you should be in Audit mode.**
+Important: The key below must be set in Audit mode.
+If you have completed the [Install Windows](#install-windows) section, you should be in Audit mode.

-Change registry setting and add the OEM ID.
+Change the registry setting and add the OEM ID.
 OEM Windows Store Program participants, contact <PartnerOps@microsoft.com> to get your OEM ID.

 | **Item**  | **Location in Registry**                                                                   |
 |-----------|--------------------------------------------------------------------------------------------|